yiannakasgeorge/TwittyJar/README.md

 <h4>Export to CSV</h4>
 <ul>
-  <li>The exported CSV file can be easily converted to an excel file by selecting the first column and using the "Text to columns" option in Excel.
+  <li>The exported CSV file can be easily converted to an excel spreadsheet by selecting the first column and using the "Text to columns" option in Excel.
 Use 'tabs' as the selected option for the delimiter type and change the 'Tweet id" column format to 'Number' without any decimals.</li>
 </ul>